Difference Between Cost and Expense

-The key difference between Cost vs Expense is that Cost refers to the amount spent by the business organization for the purpose of acquiring an asset or for creation of the assets, whereas, the expense refers to the amount spent by the business organization for the ongoing operations of the business in order to ensure the generation of the revenue.
+The key difference between Cost and Expense is that cost refers to the amount spent by the business organization for the purpose of acquiring an asset or for creation of the assets, whereas, the expense refers to the amount spent by the business organization for the ongoing operations of the business in order to ensure the generation of the revenue.

-In the financial domain, the success of a business is measured on the basis of the price negotiated and the cost incurred.
-In this article, we will discuss cost vs expense.
-Cost vs expense is very often used as interchangeably in the business discussion, but these two words have different meanings and applications in business and this article intends to put forward that difference.
+In the financial domain, the measurement of success of a business base on the negotiation of price and the cost incurred.
+In this article, we will discuss cost vs. expenses.
+We use these very often as interchangeably in the business discussion.
+Still, these two words have different meanings and applications in business, and this article intends to put forward that difference.

 What is Cost?